 Since 2013, the operators of the ten cards listed have made it possible to use them almost everywhere in Japan.
 In other words, no matter which card you own, it will be compatible with the other nine transportation systems.

-It is impossible to use regular IC cards outside of the above ten cards’ covered areas because the rest of the country is not equipped to support such a system.
+Using regular IC cards outside the above ten cards’ covered areas is impossible because the rest of the country is not equipped to support such a system.

 Where to get an IC card?